rrrnld/airsonic-ui/README.md

 $ npm run deploy
 ```

-All build artifacts will be output in `/public`.
+All build artifacts land in `/public`.
 Don't change anything in there as changes will be overwritten.